waliu/cordova-plugin-ImagePicker/doc/us/README.md

-Thank you very much for the source support provided by Nandun (https://github.com/nanchen2251) and Banchichen (https://github.com/banchichen).
+Thank you very much for the source support provided by [Nandun](https://github.com/nanchen2251) and [Banchichen](https://github.com/banchichen).

-Open source is not easy, thank you.
-Cordova Exchange Group: 273613165

 Thank you very much for the source support provided by Southern dust and Banchichen.